jjriver1/algowebsite/README.md

+# 👋 Welcome to BOGO-Sort Gambling

+## 💵 Description
+A BOGO-Sort Gambling website where you can gamble on the outcome of the algorithm!

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).